Flexiana/framework/doc/How-To.md

   ```
     - Creating new datasource

-  If no datasource provided on initialization, the `init-backend` function merging the database config with session
+  If no datasource is provided on initialization, the `init-backend` function merges the database config with the
-  backend configuration,and creates a new datasource from the result.
+  session backend configuration, and creates a new datasource from the result.

 ### Session interceptors
 [See interceptors](interceptors.md#session)